AKR-2803/DSALeetcode/DSALeetcode/readme.md

-This Repo solutions to DSA problems.
+This Repo has solutions to DSA problems.
 All the solutions are in JAVA.